centuryglass/IntraPaint/doc/tool_guide.md

 Move, scale, or rotate image layers or layer groups.
 Transformations are lossless when editing, or when saving in the .ora file format.

 #### Basic controls
+- **Left-click outside the active layer**: Activate the topmost visible layer at the clicked point.
 - **Left-click and drag within the active layer**: Move the layer within the image.
 - **Double-click the active layer**: Switch between scaling and rotation modes.
 - **Left-click and drag layer corners**: Either scale or rotate the layer, depending on whether you're in scaling mode or rotation mode.